bartderijk/Funda/README.md

 # Funda
-To start off you'll need an `API key`, which can be found in the assignemt's brieving.
+To start off you'll need an `API key`, which can be found in the assignment's briefing.
 Add it in `config.js` in the root, and you're good to go.

 Install the app with `npm ci` then run `npm run serve` for development, or `npm run build` for a more optimized build.